A flexible approach to business improvement

-The ISO definition states that quality assurance is all those planned and systematic actions necessary to provide adequate confidence that an entity will fulfil requirements for quality.
+The ISO 9000 definition states that quality assurance is part of quality management focused on providing confidence that quality requirements will be fulfilled.
 Both customers and managers have a need for quality assurance as they cannot oversee operations for themselves.
-They need to place trust in the producing operations, thus avoid constant intervention.
+They need to place trust in the organization’s processes and thus avoid constant intervention.

 Customers and managers need: